ftravers/datomic-tutorial/README.md

 are over 21", if you are making an app to see who is legal to drink in the United States, for example.

-In regular RDBMS we compare rows of tables based on the values in a given column.
-A similar SQL query might look like:
+In regular RDBMS we compare rows of a table based on the values in a given column.
+The SQL query might look like:

-    SELECT user-email FROM users WHERE user-age > 21
+    SELECT email FROM users WHERE age > 21

 In datomic we don't have tables, just a bunch of maps.
 So we don't have a `FROM` clause.
-In our case we are inspecting the `:user/age` field, so ANY entity (map), which has that field will be included in our query.
+In our case we want to inspect the `:user/age` field.
+This means, ANY entity (map), which has the `:user/age` field will be included in our query.
 This is a very important idea which we will revisit later to re-inforce.

-This is a critical concept.
-When two maps use the same field, that's what sort of links them together.
-We will write our queries based on these fields, so when we query on a field that a map uses, it gets swept up in that query.
+Lets reinforce this concept.
+When maps use the same field, then any query on that field will pull in those maps.
+It **doesn't** matter if they have **ANY** other fields in common.

+Contrast this with an RDBMS.
+First of all, all rows that belong to a given table will by definition has **ALL** the same exact fields.
+Second, if you have rows in other tables, there isn't a reasonable way to include them in the query.

+Often you'll find rows in an RDBMS that have `null` values, because for whatever reason, for those rows, having a value in that column doesn't make sense.
+This rigidity of RDBMS, that all rows are forced to have values, even if it is just `null`, for all of the columns.

+What do we gain by having this restriction?
+I would argue nothing.
+So as a concequence datomic does away with this needless restriction.
+Removing unneccessary restrictions IMO, is always a good thing.

-## Breaking down the datomic query<a id="sec-2-2" name="sec-2-2"></a>
+## Breaking down a datomic query<a id="sec-2-2" name="sec-2-2"></a>

-A query takes *datalog* for its first argument and a *database* to execute that datalog on as the second argument.
-Lets just look at the datalog first:
+A query takes *datalog* for its first argument and a *database* to execute that datalog on, as the second argument.
+Lets just look at the datalog part first:

     [:find ?e
      :where [?e :user/email]]

-Datalog is the query language to extract entities from datomic.
-We have two parts to the datalog, the `:find` part and the `:where` part.
+Datalog at a minimum has a `:find` part, and a `:where` part.
+First we'll examine the where part.

-## Where<a id="sec-2-3" name="sec-2-3"></a>
+## Datalog :where<a id="sec-2-3" name="sec-2-3"></a>

 The query (`:where`) part selects (narrows down) the records (entities).
 This is truly the querying part.
 So this corresponds to the `WHERE` clause in SQL.

-The `:find` part, is basically what to show from the found records.
+The `:find` part, is basically dictates what to show from the found records.
 So this naturally corresponds to the `SELECT` part of SQL.
 Lets focus on the `:where` part first.

 Where clauses take one or more vector clauses that are of the form:

     [entity field-name field-value]

+or in datomic speak:

+    [entity attribute value]

-Working backwards in our example `[?e :user/email]`, doesn't specify a field-value, so this means the field-value can be anything.
+Working backwards in our example `[?e :user/email]`, it only specifies the entity and attribute (field) aspects.
+It doesn't specify a field-value.
+What this means, is that the field-value doesn't matter, we dont care what it is, it can be anything.

-Next we say we want maps that use the field (attributed):
+Next we say we want maps (entities) that have the field (attribute):
 `:user/email`.

-Finally, the `?e`, means each entity (maps) we find, store it in the variable `?e`, because we are going to use it in another part of our datalog.
+Finally, the `?e`, means each entity (map) we find, store it in the variable `?e`, because we are going to use it in the `:find` part of our datalog.

 In summary this query reads like: "Get us all the entities in the DB that have the field: `:user/email`.

-## Find<a id="sec-2-4" name="sec-2-4"></a>
+## Datalog :find<a id="sec-2-4" name="sec-2-4"></a>

 Finally we have the `:find` part of the datalog.
-The correlates directly to the `SELECT` aspect of SQL, and it basically indicates what parts of the found records to return.
+The correlates directly to the `SELECT` aspect of SQL, and it basically indicates what fields of the found records to return.

-We just say: `:find ?e`, so we'll get the entity id (`:db/id`), returned.
-We can convert an entity id, which is just an integer, into a clojure map.
+We just say: `:find ?e`, which can be read as: "Just return the entity itself to me."
+Datomic, kind of makes a short cut at this point and actually returns the entity-id instead of the entity itself.
+We will show later how to convert an entity-id, which is just an integer, into a clojure map that better reflects what that entity actually consists of.

 Here is the full query,